OliviaNguyen1789/Ecommerce-retail-data--Customer-Churn-Prediction--Machine-Learning/README.md

 <img width="927" alt="Screen Shot 2025-03-07 at 11 50 17 PM" src="https://github.com/user-attachments/assets/12f2343a-df7e-4a93-ac0a-39a037021eb1" />

-**Insights:**

-- New customers --> More likely to churn
-- Lower cash back amount --> More likely to churn
-- Higher distance from warehouse to home --> More likely to churn
-- High Complain --> More likely to churn

-**Recommendations:**

-- For new custotmers: Offer appealling discount or loyalty points and implement onboarding programs to improve customers' engagement
-- For high tenure customers: Provide exclusive loyalty perks .
-- For low cash back customers: introduce a tiered loyalty program (higher spending = more cashback).
-- Distance: Offer free/discounted delivery for high-risk customers; Optimize fulfillment centers.
-- Fast response to customers' complain, offer compensation for severe issue.

 | Insights                                                        | Recommendations                                                                                                                                           |
 | ---------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------- |